MichaelHMods/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Fully responsive sites adjusts the content to every screen or window size.
+Adaptive still adjusts, but for only a set number of screen sizes.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first is a site developed for the phone or tablet first and then expanded while desktop first size is "shrunk" down at certain break points using "max-width".

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes the font easier to calculate.
+This way all you need to do is multiply the font size by 10 to get the equivalent to pixels.
 4. How would you describe preprocessing to someone new to CSS?
+It's like a sorter.
+You put all of your styles where they need to go and the sorter converts it into long form CSS a browser can read.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Mixins and variables.
+Love I can make a variable and just plug it in over all my pages.
+Nesting is tough only because it seems like we are cheating because of the ease of use.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up